The Wesley Chapel Montessori School Curriculum

 Sensorial experiences appeal to the five senses of sight, touch, smell, taste and sound.
 Sensorial lessons define shape, color, size, weight, sound, smell and texture.
 The use of concrete sensorial materials establishes the necessary foundation for the child to later recognize abstract ideas with greater understanding and a more organized mind.

 Language development spans all areas of the classroom and is alive with movement.
 In the Montessori classroom, children learn through phonics as well as sight–reading through labels in the classroom.
 Individual lessons are based on phonetics, linguistics and sight–reading skills.
-It is not uncommon for most four year olds, enrolled in our schools, to be reading before their fifth birthday.
+It is not uncommon for most four year olds, enrolled in our school, to be reading before their fifth birthday.
 The children’s interest in reading is never stifled by monotony; rather it is cultivated as their most important key to future learning.

 Maria Montessori demonstrated that if children have access to a hands-on approach to mathematics in their early years, it serves as a basis for logical thinking and future acquisition of math skills.
 The Montessori approach to mathematics is logical, clear and effective.
 Children work with concrete materials representing abstract concepts.
 The whole math experience is very kinesthetic and visual.
 Children learn concepts through natural progression.
 The classrooms are full of materials for learning the concepts of numeration, addition, subtraction, multiplication, division and problem solving.